Vegetarian Oyster Sauce (Vegan)

 As you can see from the photos that the first ingredient is water and followed by sugar and other colorings, starch, and artificial flavorings.
 In my opinion, occasional consumption is okay because we all have to eat out (unless you have specific medical reasons or are allergic to the ingredients) but if I’m making the meals at home, which is most of the time, I recommend making the sauce by ourselves.

 You’ll be amazed how fresh and flavorful the sauce tastes and you know exactly what goes into it.
 The flavor is so vivid and umami-rich and it’ll become one of your top go-to Paleo stir-fry sauces!

 How to make vegetarian oyster sauce at home in 15-minutes!

-I use dried shiitake mushrooms as the base of my vegetarian oyster sauce because dry shiitake contains more concentrated umami flavor than the fresh ones.
+I use dried shiitake mushrooms as the base of my vegetarian oyster sauce because dry shiitake contains a more concentrated umami flavor than fresh ones.
 I also use the mushroom water that’s from soaking the mushrooms overnight as my liquid base.

-- Simply blend everything in a high speed blender and you’ll have a perfectly healthy and delicious Mushroom Oyster Sauce!
+- Simply blend everything in a high-speed blender and you’ll have a perfectly healthy and delicious Mushroom Oyster Sauce!

-How to convert store bought oyster sauce to the homemade version
+How to convert store-bought oyster sauce to the homemade version

 Add your homemade mushroom oyster sauce to any Paleo stir-fry dishes you love.
-Since the homemade version is less salty than the store bought bottles, when you try to convert a recipe you find on the internet, use a bit more.
+Since the homemade version is less salty than the store-bought bottles, when you try to convert a recipe you find on the internet, use a bit more.